dataminer-site/dataminer-site.github.io/_posts/2023-05-17-announcing-duckdb-080.md

      width=200px
      />

-The DuckDB team is happy to announce the latest DuckDB release (0.8.0).
+The DataMiner team is happy to announce the latest DataMiner release (0.8.0).
 This release is named “Fulvigula” after the [Mottled Duck](https://en.wikipedia.org/wiki/Mottled_duck) (Anas Fulvigula) native to the Gulf of Mexico.

 To install the new version, please visit the [installation guide](https://duckdb.org/docs/installation/index).
 The full release notes can be found [here](https://github.com/duckdb/duckdb/releases/tag/v0.8.0).